JodieAlbanyCloete/JODCLO25141_PT2503_A_Jodie_Cloete_JSLPP/README.md

-**Kanban Board - JSL Portfolio Piece
+** 👑 Kanban Board - JSL Portfolio Piece 👑

 A lightweight Kanban board built with HTML, CSS, and JavaScript.
 This project allows you to create, edit, and manage tasks visually in a board layout, with support for local storage and API integration.